 Rarely, bone growth is impaired or stimulated by this type of fracture.
 Surgery may be needed to correct the growth problems.

 It may be several months or years before growth problems develop.
-Your doctor will monitor your child’s growth progress until the bones reach maturity.
+The doctor will monitor the growth progress until the bones reach maturity.

 Canadian Orthopaedic Association

 When it Hurts to Move—Canadian Orthopaedic Foundation

 Fractures.
 Boston Children’s Hospital website.
 Available at: http://www.childrenshospital.org/az/Site927/mainpageS927P1.html.
 Accessed August 30, 2017.

 Growth Plate Fractures.
 Ortho Info—American Academy of Orthopedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00040.
 Updated October 2014.
 Accessed August 30, 2017.